-For information regarding loan programs at other provinces or territories, please visit: future.utoronto.ca/finances/financial-aid/osap-and-other-government-aid
+For information regarding loan programs at other provinces or territories, please visit the University's Financial Aid website.

 Support Services and Resources

 Academic success requires support beyond the classroom.
 The Faculty of Kinesiology and Physical Education and the University of Toronto offer many services to make your campus experience a positive one.
 Below are some key resources to get you started: